magnussolution/magnusbilling7/wiki/en/modules/Plan/Plan.rst

 Tech prefix
 -----------

-| We did not write the description to this field.
+| Techprefix is like a password to the client, that allows the use of more plans.